Against Her Will: An Incident in Baltimore

 Against Her Will: An Incident in Baltimore is a 1992 American made-for-television drama film directed by Delbert Mann and starring Walter Matthau, Harry Morgan and Susan Blakely.
-A sequel to The Incident (1990), it is the second of three television films featuring the characters Harmon Cobb and Judge Bell, which debuted in 1990's The Incident.
+A sequel to The Incident (1990), it is the second of three television films featuring the characters Harmon Cobb and Judge Stoddard Bell.
+It was followed by a sequel, Incident in a Small Town, in 1994.

 Plot

-In 1947, Small-town Colorado lawyer Harmon Cobb and his family move to Baltimore, where he becomes the law partner of his old adversary Judge Bell.
-He goes against the State of Maryland, suing on behalf of an institutionalized mental patient for release.
+In 1947, Small-town Colorado lawyer Harmon Cobb and his family move to Baltimore, where he becomes the law partner of his old adversary Judge Stoddard Bell.
+He goes against the State of Maryland, suing on behalf of Marika Papoulis, an institutionalized mental patient for release.

-Cobb also struggles with the death of his son in the previous film.
-Despite several years having passed since his son's death in World War II, he is unable to accept his son's widow beginning a new romance with a customer at the music shop at which she starts working.
+Cobb also struggles with the death of his son Harold in the previous film.
+Despite several years having passed since Harold's death in World War II, he is unable to accept his son's widow Billie beginning a new romance with Jack Adkins, a customer at the music shop at which she starts working.